cyupa/website/src/pages/help/organize-your-content/organize/index.md

 Create a new project for your product or group of features.

-1. Configure [Zapier integrations](/help/zapier) or a [feedback form](/help/form-customize) to automatically import notes in real time.
+1. Configure [Zapier integrations](/help/zapier) to automatically import notes in real time.
 Alternatively, [upload a spreadsheet](/help/spreadsheet) of customer feedback.
 1. Annotate your notes with tags.
 1. Use tag groups to organize your tags into categories or higher level themes, for example **Value proposition**, **Feature requests**, or **Usability**.
 1. Write about your findings in insights, and cherry-pick specific highlights.